preciofishbone/OmniaDocsG2/pages/page-collections/page-collection-settings/index.rst

 .. image:: multi-step-1.png

 2. Add a description of the step in one or more languages (click the flag to change language).
 Default tenant language is mandatory.
-3. Salect who should be able for approval in this step.
-See above for information on the options.
+3. Select who should be able for approval in this step.
+See above for information about the options.
 4. Set the following:

 + **Allow edit**: (A description will be added soon).